List of 2022 FIFA World Cup controversies: Human rights concern

-LGBT issues
+LGBTQ issues

-Because of Islamic sharia law, there are no LGBT rights in Qatar, with homosexuality as well as campaigning for LGBT rights criminalised.
+Due to Islamic sharia law, there are no LGBTQ rights in Qatar, with homosexuality, as well as campaigning for LGBTQ rights, criminalised.
 As such, when Qatar was selected to host the 2022 FIFA World Cup, the choice to do so in a restrictive nation saw much criticism, with several topics becoming the subject of controversy.
 The security of fans, as well as the homophobic football chants of certain nations, were points of discussion.

-The main controversy came from a last-minute FIFA decision to hand out player punishments to European captains who had months earlier announced their intention to continue wearing rainbow-coloured armbands (which began in 2020) in support of anti-discrimination; though not specifically in support of LGBT+ rights, nor targeting Qatar's lack, the rainbow symbol was deemed offensive to the hosts.
+The main controversy came from a last-minute FIFA decision to hand out player punishments to European captains who had months earlier announced their intention to defy FIFA's equipment regulations on non-mandated armbands and continue wearing third-party rainbow-coloured ones (which began in 2020) in support of anti-discrimination; though not specifically in support of LGBTQ+ rights, nor targeting Qatar's lack, the rainbow symbol was deemed offensive to the hosts.
 Typically, kit violations incur a fine, which the teams had said they would pay; on the day of the first match involving one of the European teams, FIFA told the teams that they would receive a yellow card as a minimum.

 Security officials at stadiums also confiscated items of rainbow clothing, flags featuring rainbows, whether Pride-related or not, and reportedly intimidated fans.
-American journalist Grant Wahl was briefly detained for wearing a t-shirt with a rainbow on it.
+American journalist Grant Wahl was briefly detained for wearing a T-shirt with a rainbow on it.